gu-fan/riv.vim/doc/riv.rst

 Sections
 ~~~~~~~~~

-Fold sections by it's level, and showing it's section number.
+Section level and numbers are auto detected.

+And it's folded by it's level.

 * Actions: